CLI (Computer Commander) MCP server

 Configuration Management

-You can manage server configuration using these tools:
+You can manage the server configuration using these commands:

 // Get the entire config